Skip to main content

 Welcome to FindLaw's Illinois Voter Guide.
 Here, we will answer questions about your eligibility to vote, voter registration, absentee ballots, how to find your polling place, what to bring to the polls, accommodations, and what to do if you see illegal activity at the polls.

-To vote in Illinois elections, you must be:
+To vote in Illinois elections, you must be both:

-• A resident of Illinois and the jurisdiction where you live for at least 30 days.
+• A resident of Illinois and the county where you live for at least 30 days

-Convicted felons in Illinois have their voting rights restored automatically once their sentence is served.
+Convicted felons in Illinois have their voting rights restored once they have served their sentence.

 POLLING PLACE FINDER